 Making changes to your home can make your life easier when you are disabled or you are growing older, but it can also be expensive.
 However, help is available from your local council in the form of the Disabled Facilities Grant or DFG.

 The Disabled Facilities Grant is provided by local councils to help cover the costs of changes to your home that you might need to make if you are disabled or you have reduced mobility.
-The grant can cover a range of different alterations, including the building of ramps, changes to the lighting or heating system, and the installation of stairlifts.
+The grant can cover a range of different alterations, including the adapted bathroom facilities, stairlifts, access ramps, level access showers, door widening and level thresholds.
 Stairlift grants can cover some or all of the cost of having a stairlift fitted in your home.

 A DFG is only available to households that include someone with a disability.
 This might be you, or someone who lives with you.
 You can also apply for home stair lift grants on behalf of a disabled tenant if you are letting out a property that you own.
 In order to get a DFG for a property that you own or rent you must intend to stay at that address for at least five years.
 If you move before this time is up, you may be required to pay back the grant money.
 For grants of over £5000 this period is extended, so you could be expected to pay back up to £10,000 if you move within ten years.